ChanwooBrianKim/EPL-Ticket-Sales/README.md

 - **🛍️ Store Page**: Displays a list of items available for purchase.
 - **ℹ️ About Page**: Provides information about the application.
 - **🛒 Shopping Cart**: Users can add, remove, and update quantities of items in the cart.
 The total price is calculated and displayed.
+- **💾 Persistent Cart**: The shopping cart is synced with the backend, ensuring cart data is saved even after page refreshes or user logouts.
 - **💵 Currency Formatting**: Prices are displayed in AUD.
+- **🔐 User Authentication**: Secure login and user management.
+- **📜 Order History**: (Upcoming) Users can view their past orders and order details.

 ## 🛠️ Technologies Used